need4swede/sprout-track/src/components/ui/status-bubble/README.md

 # Status Bubble Component

 A dynamic status indicator component designed for tracking baby activities.
 This component displays the current status (sleeping, awake, feeding, or diaper change) along with the duration, and includes warning states for extended durations.
+The component handles timezone differences and Daylight Saving Time (DST) changes correctly to ensure accurate duration calculations.

 ## Usage